radadiya-rajesh/oneforall/README.md

-# oneforall

-**The Clothing Website Project**
+# Oneforall Clothing Website Project

 ## Description

-The **oneforall** project is a clothing website built with Python and Django for the backend, with HTML, CSS, and JavaScript for the frontend.
+The Oneforall project is a clothing website built with Python and Django for the backend, with HTML, CSS, and JavaScript for the frontend.
 This platform allows users to browse through a curated collection of clothing items, view product details, and make purchases online.
 The website is structured to provide a seamless shopping experience, allowing easy navigation and smooth transaction handling.

 ## Features
 - User authentication and profile management
 - Browse and search for clothing items
 - View details for individual products